Mikuu/ArXmanS/micoo/index.md

 docker-compose -f docker-compose.local.yaml up
 ```

+Then Micoo should be ready at `http://localhost:8123`.

-the last thing, if you wish, you can publish your own docker images to your private or cloud registry, e.g. AWS ECR, to share with teams.
+The last thing, if you wish, you can publish your own docker images to your private or cloud registry, e.g. AWS ECR, to share with teams.

 ## Usage